 How does Chicago Bulls's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 The Chicago Bulls currently do not have publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-This lack of data suggests that the Bulls may not have established formal commitments to reduce their carbon footprint or may not publicly disclose such information.
-In the context of the sports industry, many organisations are increasingly focusing on sustainability and climate action.
-However, without specific emissions data or reduction initiatives, it is unclear how the Chicago Bulls align with these industry trends.
-As of now, the Bulls have not inherited any emissions data from a parent organisation, nor do they appear to be part of any significant climate initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-Overall, the Chicago Bulls' current stance on carbon emissions and climate commitments remains unspecified, highlighting an opportunity for the organisation to enhance its sustainability efforts and transparency in the future.
+This lack of data suggests that the Chicago Bulls may not have established formal commitments to reduce their carbon footprint or engage in sustainability initiatives at this time.
+In the broader context of the sports industry, many organisations are increasingly focusing on climate commitments and emissions reductions.
+However, without specific data or targets, it is unclear how the Chicago Bulls align with these industry trends.
+As the organisation continues to evolve, it may consider adopting strategies to measure and mitigate its environmental impact in the future.